 The Village Missionary should be a self-starter and is expected to initiate and maintain an active, effective, program of evangelism and corporate worship services.
 He is to exhibit the highest degree of integrity and honesty, as well as having a willingness to come under the authority and policies of the Village Missions community.

 The Village Missionary is responsible to raise a modest amount of support for the ministry to which they will be assigned.
 These funds help offset the cost of providing leadership to the church.
+For questions regarding support-raising, refer to Support-Raising: Questions to Consider by Assistant Director John Adams.

 The Village Missionary candidate must be able to show legal authorization to work in the US or Canada, and if in the US, participation in the US Social Security program (not having opted for ministry reasons).